Sand Dollars: Thriving on Tourism

 A Treasure Trove of Facts and Figures

-Carteret County’s tourism economy ranks among the top fifteen in the entire state, significantly contributing to our financial prosperity and rising quality of life.
+Carteret County’s tourism economy is ranked 11th in the entire state, significantly contributing to our financial prosperity and rising quality of life.

 Here’s a look at how tourism contributes to our community and what’s ahead for this important industry.